 |Dependent tax credit||None||$500 per non-child dependent|

-In addition, the proposal directly changes or limits a large number of deductions and credits.
+In addition, the new law directly changes or limits a large number of deductions and credits.
 Here is a look at how a few of the most popular deductions will change.

 |Mortgage interest||$1 million primary, and second homes and some home equity debt||Limited to $750,000 of mortgage debt for primary and secondary homes.
 This provision would be applicable for taxable years after December 31, 2017 and beginning before January 1, 2026, when the limit would return to $1,000,000.

-Eliminates deduction for interest on new home equity loans until taxable years beginning after December 31, 2025.
+Eliminates deduction for interest on home equity loans until taxable years beginning after December 31, 2025.

 |State and local tax deduction||Deductible||Capped at $10,000 for sales and state and local property taxes or sales and state and local income taxes|